arpansaha13/vilectron/README.md

 - [ ] Change `author`, `name`, `version` and `description` in `package.json`
 - [ ] Remove or change `repository` and `bugs` in `package.json`
 - [ ] Clean up the READMEs
+- [ ] Remove any modules you won't be needing.